 However, a powerful quantum computer could be used to much more efficiently analyze different catalyst combinations — another application of simulating chemical reactions — and help find a better way to create ammonia.

 Moreover, we know that bacteria in the roots of plants make ammonia every day with a very low energy cost using a molecule called nitrogenase.
 This molecule is beyond the abilities of our best supercomputers to simulate, and hence better understand, but it could be within the reach of a future quantum computer.

 Governments around the world are investing heavily in quantum computing research initiatives, partly in an attempt to bolster national security.

 Defense applications for quantum computers could include, among many others, code breaking for spying, running battlefield simulations, and designing better materials for military vehicles.

 Earlier this year, for instance, the US government announced an almost $625M investment in quantum technology research institutes run by the Department of Energy — companies including Microsoft, IBM, and Lockheed Martin also contributed a combined $340M to the initiative.

 Similarly, China’s government has put billions of dollars behind numerous quantum technology projects and a team based in the country recently claimed to have achieved a quantum computing breakthrough.

 Though it is uncertain when quantum computing may play an active role in national security, it is beyond doubt that no country will want to fall behind the capabilities of its rivals.
 A new “arms race” has already begun.

-The outlook for quantum computing
+What is the outlook for quantum computing?